 Special Features of Our Customised Mouthguards

-Your dentist can make mouthguards in single, dual or multi colours to match your team colours.
+We can make mouthguards in single, dual or multi-colours to match your team colours.
 The athlete’s name can be embedded in the plastic to make identification easy.

 Elite-level athletes may require a more robust, articulated mouthguard; these are also available in our practice.

 How Do Sports Mouthguards Work?

 If the athlete receives a blow to the face, the mouthguard absorbs much of the energy from the impact.
 The snug fit of the mouthguard protects the teeth and jawbone.
 It can even protect the brain from much of the energy from the impact, minimising the occurrence of concussion.